Sexual Health, Options & Reproductive Services (SHORS)

 If you do not have a family doctor or nurse practitioner and are seeking prenatal care, please contact the Patient Registry Program online or call 1-855-563-2101 (toll-free).

-If you do not have a family doctor or nurse practitioner and are seeking menopause or infertility services, a referral is not required.
+If you do not have a family doctor or nurse practitioner and are seeking menopause, infertility services, or birth control, a referral is not required.
 Please call 1-844-365-8258.

-All other sexual health and reproductive services do not require a referral.
-You can call and book services yourself, including abortion services and IUD insertion.
+Other sexual health and reproductive services do not require a referral.
+You can call and book services yourself, including abortion services, sexually transmitted and blood borne infection testing, PrEP and PEP consultation and maternal mental health services.
 To make an appointment or to speak with a staff member, please call 1-844-365-8258 (toll-free).

 For the safety and security of patients and staff, please do not come to the clinic without an appointment.